 Horne Brooke Shenton respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 Important information and who we are

 This privacy notice aims to give you information on how Horne Brooke Shenton collects and processes your personal data including any data you may provide through this website and about our compliance with and your protections under Data Protection Legislation.

 In this notice ‘Data Protection Legislation’ means the Data Protection Act 2018 (as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 which merge the previous requirements of the Data Protection Act with the requirements of the General Data Protection Regulation ((EU) 2016/679) and any other laws and regulations in the UK applicable to the processing of personal data.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.